Form a Corporation in Alaska yourself with our simple step-by-step guide. It’s free and easy!

 First, make sure that the name you’d like to file isn’t already taken or too similar to another brand name that’s already recognized by the state, or that contains restricted wording.
 Or that has words which denote something other than what the business is for.
 Conduct a Business Entity Search through the state and for trademark issues, use the Tess System through the U.S. Patent Office.

 Keep in mind your brand name should contain the words ‘Corporation,’ ‘Company,’ ‘Incorporated,’ or ‘Limited.”
 Abbreviations for these words are also acceptable.
-If needed, you can file a Business Name Reservation form that comes with a $25 filing fee.
+If needed, you can file a Business Name Reservation form.

 Your Alaska Registered Agent will be responsible for receiving and helping to process all critical documents, especially state filings.
 One is needed to operate legally.
 That said, in Alaska, a corporation isn’t allowed to be its own Registered Agent.
 Instead, the agent must be a legal/certified individual or a registered Alaska business entity – either must have a physical street address and be available during all regular business hours.

-Once you’ve reserved a business name and appointed registered agent, if you’re ready the next step is to file Articles of Incorporation with the Secretary of State.
-In the link provided, you can download the form, READ it carefully, fill it out completely, have it notarized and sent off.
+Once you’ve reserved a business name and appointed registered agent, the next step is to file Articles of Incorporation with the Secretary of State.
+In the link provided, you can download the form, read it carefully, fill it out completely, have it notarized and sent off.

 Your corporate details should be provided accurately so your application won’t be denied.
 Remember, this is an official declaration for the public record, so don’t file until you’re ready.